The gut and our microbiome

 Inside a typical digestive tract are around 100 trillion active bacteria, yeasts, fungi, viruses and protozoans.
 This vast ecosystem of organisms is known as our gut microbiome and collectively weighs up to 2kg (heavier than the average human brain), with more than 1,000 bacterial species identified in an adult gut.
 These different types of bacteria can be put into three groups – beneficial, potentially pathogenic (opportunists) and pathogenic.
 However, all 3 groups of different types of bacteria is normal in a healthy gut – it’s getting the right balance that is important.
 The beneficial bacteria (such as Lactobacilli and Bifidobacteria) help to maintain good gut health and overall well-being.

 The idea that the microbiome existed first emerged around 100 years ago, but it is only in the last 10 years that research and knowledge into it has dramatically increased.
-In 2007 the international Human Microbiome Project was launched to try to characterise the microbial communities found in the human body and identify the role each microorganism has on health and disease.
+In 2007 the international Human Microbiome Project was launched to try to characterise the microbial communities found in the human body and identify the role each microorganism has on health.

 What affects the gut microbiome?